green-veggies/Projects_webdev/README.md

-This repo is a collection of all  projects made during Web-developement Journey
+This repo is a collection of all  projects made during Web-development Journey